visier/embedding-exemplar/README.md

 ## Workflow
  As an example of how these three components work together to embed Visier, consider the sequence of events that occurs when Visier is successfully embedded in this application for an existing Visier user:
- 1. The JavaScript code fetches and bootstraps the Visier SDK with a `visierConfig` containing the `loginUrl`.
+ 1. The JavaScript code fetches and bootstraps the Visier SDK with a `visierConfig` containing the `visierUrl`.
  2. The JavaScript code calls embedApp, passing in the ID for the iframe that will house Visier (here, `#visier-app`).
  3. The API kicks off authenticating in the background on a hidden session iframe.
 Upon successful authentication, it receives authentication tokens.
  4. The API sets up a service worker and passes the authentication tokens to it.
 This service worker intercepts any requests from the embedded app to Visier servers and attaches the tokens as headers.
 With the headers, the requests can be authenticated properly.